Visit the institution website for COVID‑19 updates

-Normally a minimum of a second-class Bachelor's degree from a UK university or an overseas qualification of an equivalent standard, or a degree of lower classification in a subject appropriate to the programme, plus extensive professional experience in the field at a senior level.
-For applicants without a first degree or full professional membership, but with relevant and substantial work experience in the field, a special qualifying examination may be set.
-Details of this route can be obtained from the Bartlett's Faculty Office.
-Candidates will be asked to submit a portfolio of their design work once their completed application has been received by the department, and should not send or upload work until it has been requested.
+A minimum of a second-class UK degree in an appropriate subject or an overseas qualification of an equivalent standard.
+Applicants with extensive experience in the field may also be considered.
+A design/creative portfolio is also expected.
+Applicants will be asked to submit a portfolio of their design work once their completed application has been received, and should not send or upload work until it has been requested.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.

 Months of entry